California Tiger Salamander

 Life Cycle

 The larvae hatch in two to four weeks.
-They are yellowish-gray and have feathery external gills and dorsal fins.
+They are yellowish-gray with feathery external gills and dorsal fins.
 They change into salamanders in two and a half to three months.
 While the larvae are small, they feed on microscopic organisms.
 As they get larger, they feed on tiny crustaceans and aquatic insect larvae.

 Behavior